Dr. T. Connor Nelson

 Connor graduated with a Master’s in Atmospheric and Environmental Sciences from South Dakota School of Mines and Technology (SDSMT) in 2015.
 At SDSMT, he was a graduate research assistant in the storm penetrating A-10 aircraft research group and developed a surface hail size model to aid mission guidance using NCAR’s TITAN software suite.

-Connor is currently a Ph.D. candidate at University at Albany, State University of New York and a Project Research Assistant at the Atmospheric Sciences Research Center.
-His research at the ASRC involves the improvement and analysis of dropsonde-derived vertical velocities in tropical cyclones.
+Connor completed his Ph.D. at University at Albany, State University of New York and was a Project Research Assistant at the Atmospheric Sciences Research Center (ASRC).
+His research at the ASRC involved the analysis of dropsonde-derived vertical velocities in tropical cyclones and the design/development of a prototype vertical velocity dropsonde for use in hurricane research.
 He participated in the 2015 Tropical Cyclone Intensity experiment funded by the Office of Naval Research.
+His prototype dropsondes were used as part of the 2019 DAWN Lidar verification campaign.
+While in New York, Connor was an adjunct faculty member at SUNY Schenectady, where he taught College Mathematics.